Sudneo/vhost-enum/README.md

 The logic is the following:

-* All requests will skip DNS resolution, that will be overridden with the IP specified.
-* A request to baseline.domain:port (or `80`/`443` depending on `-s` if `-p` is not specified) will be performed.
-The length and hash of the response content will be saved and used to compare the response coming from other virtualhosts.
+* A request to baseline.domain:port will be performed.
+The length and hash of the response content will be saved and used to compare the response for other virtualhosts.
-* A request to word.domain:port (or `80`/`443` depending on `-s` if `-p` is not specified) will be performed, for every `word` in the wordlist.
+* A request to word.domain:port will be performed, for every `word` in the wordlist.

 At this point, the script makes the following choices: